Curriculum Vitae Dr. Lars EggertStenbergintie 12 B, 02700 Kauniainen, Finland

 Lars has been leading Internet standardization for two decades as a member of the IETF’s steering group and architecture board, and he currently serves as chair of the IETF.
 In the past, he chaired the IETF’s research arm, the IRTF, and the IETF’s QUIC working group.
 He also serves on the program and organization committees of academic conferences such as ACM SIGCOMM and USENIX NSDI, as well as numerous other boards.

 Lars received his Ph.D. in Computer Science from the University of Southern California (USC) in 2003.
-Before joining NetApp in 2011, he was a Distinguished Engineer at NetApp, a Principal Scientist at Nokia and served on the corporation’s CTO and CEO Technology Councils.
+Before joining Mozilla in 2023, he was a Distinguished Engineer at NetApp, a Principal Scientist at Nokia and served Nokia’s CTO and CEO Technology Councils.
 In parallel, from 2009-2014, Lars was an Adjunct Professor at Aalto University.
 From 2003-2006, he was a senior researcher at NEC Labs.

 Employment and Education